 After extensive discussions with employers and training providers we have now published the final funding policy for 2017-18 and details of the new register of apprenticeship training providers.
 Your feedback was vital in helping us make adjustments to the funding policy since our proposals in August, which will help ensure that the reforms benefit more employers and apprentices.
-Today we have announced some key changes:
+Funding changes:

 – Give employers extra flexibility and the extra time they need to plan for the reforms by extending the expiry date of levy contributions to 24 months (from the 18 months originally proposed);